Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: From PTA to Graph-based Summary Statistics

 When a positive alert for common signal detection occurs, regardless of the spatial correlation pattern, it now becomes essential to examine the nature of the spatial correlation.
-Considering the prevalence of monopole and dipole patterns in the $PTR$s observations, this part of the observation pipeline should concentrate on studying the distinctions between the CURN and monopole as well as dipole patterns, which is called the ${\rm non-HD}$ scenario ${\rm (CURN-(MO-DI))}$.
-The merit feature vector for the ${\rm non-HD}$ strategy is $\mathbfcal{V}_{\rm non-HD}:\{s_{\omega},\mu_{\omega}\}$ which has been obtained from the middle panel of Figure \ref{fig:eligible_detection}.
-In analogy to the common signal detection approach, we compute $z\equiv(\mathbfcal{V}_{\rm non-HD}^{\rm data}-\mathbfcal{V}_{\rm non-HD}^{\rm data-shuf})/\sigma_{\mathbfcal{V}_{\rm non-HD}^{\rm data-shuf}}$.
-When at least $65\%$ of the components of $\mathbfcal{V}_{\rm non-HD}$ have a $z$ value exceeding $2.85$, the outcome of ${\rm CURN-(MO-DI)}$ discrimination reveals a pattern resembling either monopole or dipole in the observed data.
-If our criteria indicate the presence of a monopole or dipole in the data, any subsequent search for a HD pattern is meaningless.
+Considering the prevalence of monopole patterns in the $PTR$s observations, this part of the observation pipeline should be concentrated on studying the distinctions between the CURN and monopole patterns ${\rm (CURN-MO)}$.
+The corresponding Discriminative Summary Statistics for the Monopole strategy is $\mathbfcal{V}_{\rm Monopole}:\{s_{\omega},\mu_{\omega}\}$ which has been obtained from the middle panel of Figure \ref{fig:eligible_detection}.
+In analogy to the common signal detection approach, we compute $z\equiv(\mathbfcal{V}_{\rm Monopole}^{\rm data}-\mathbfcal{V}_{\rm Monopole}^{\rm data-shuf})/\sigma_{\mathbfcal{V}_{\rm Monopole}^{\rm data-shuf}}$.
+Through the computation of the components of $\mathbfcal{V}_{\rm Monopole}^{\rm data-shuf}$ for the shuffled data, from which the spatial correlation pattern has been eliminated through either phase shuffling or by randomizing the positions of pulsars in the sky.
+When at least $65\%$ of the components of $\mathbfcal{V}_{\rm Monopole}$ have a $z$ value exceeding $3$, the outcome of ${\rm CURN-MO}$ discrimination reveals a pattern resembling monopole in the observed data.
+If our criteria indicate the presence of a monopole in the data, any subsequent search for a HD pattern is meaningless.
 This conclusion is justified by examining the behavior of $s_{\omega}$ and $\mu_{\omega}$ (Figure \ref{fig:network_measures}) for the CURN and HD models which is demonstrating similarity between two spatial patterns.
-Therefore, any significant detection of a monopole or dipole essentially indicates a higher significance for ${\rm non-HD}$ patterns.
-This, in turn, conservatively rules out the presence of a SGWB.
+This, in turn, conservatively rules out the presence of a SGWB by means of our graph-based summary statistics.